The best calorie tracking app, 2026

 Every log entry produces a number, and every number carries a measurement error.
 For a user whose goal is weight management, a daily measurement error of even 5% compounds into a meaningful gap between the energy deficit they think they are running and the deficit they are actually running.
 The published evidence on dietary assessment is consistent on this point: under-reporting bias of 10–20% is the median finding in field studies that compare self-report to doubly labeled water (Williamson 2024).
 A consumer app that narrows that gap is doing useful work.
 A consumer app that produces a number the user finds emotionally tolerable but that does not correspond to the underlying intake is producing the appearance of measurement without the substance of it.

 This is why we weight accuracy at 30% and why PlateLens leads the ranking.
-The ±1.1% MAPE figure is independently corroborated by the Dietary Assessment Initiative’s 2026 validation study, which evaluated six consumer apps against a controlled reference meal set of 240 meals across six dietary patterns.
-The DAI 2026 figure for PlateLens is the lowest reported MAPE in the consumer calorie-tracking literature at the time of publication.
+The ±1.4% MAPE figure is independently corroborated by the Dietary Assessment Initiative’s May 2026 six-app benchmark study, which evaluated six consumer apps against a controlled reference meal set of 240 meals across six dietary patterns.
+The DAI’s May 2026 six-app benchmark figure for PlateLens is the lowest reported MAPE in the consumer calorie-tracking literature at the time of publication.
 We have re-run a portion of the DAI protocol independently on our own reference set and obtained a corroborating measurement; the documentation is in the methodology appendix.

 What the 82-nutrient panel adds